 Mrs. Eberstadt served as a Senior Fellow at the Hoover Institution from 2002-2013.
 From 1990 to 1998, she was executive editor of National Interest magazine.
-Between 1985 and 1987, she was a member of the Sate Department’s Policy Planning Staff was a speechwriter for Secretary of State George P. Schultz.
+Between 1985 and 1987, she was a member of the Sate Department’s Policy Planning Staff and was a speechwriter for Secretary of State George P. Schultz.
 She is also the founder of the Kirkpatrick Society, named after her late mentor, U.N.
 Ambassador Jeanne Kirkpatrick.

 Hannah Russo, Business Manager

 Hannah Russo is the Business Manager at the Faith & Reason Institute and Managing Editor of The Catholic Thing.
 Hannah holds a degree in Business Marketing from Franciscan University of Steubenville.

 Hannah resides in Northern Virginia with her husband and four children.